 These markings give the hawk an elegant and recognizable appearance.

-These types of hawks in North America are mainly found in the tropical forests and woodlands of its range, which includes countries like Brazil, Colombia, Ecuador, and parts of Mexico.
+These types of hawks in North America are mainly found in its range of tropical forests and woodlands, including countries like Brazil, Colombia, Ecuador, and parts of Mexico.

 It is known for its ability to maneuver skillfully through dense vegetation, utilizing its long legs and agile flight to navigate the forest canopy in search of prey.

-Crane Hawk employs a hunting strategy reminiscent of a crane.
-It perches on a tree branch or other elevated positions, patiently waiting for its target to pass by.
+Crane Hawks employ a hunting strategy reminiscent of cranes.
+They perch on tree branches or other elevated positions, patiently waiting for their target to pass by.

 Once it spots its prey, typically small mammals, reptiles, amphibians, or large insects, the hawk swoops down with great precision and captures its quarry using its sharp talons.